Last Updated on

 The emphasis on a safari in Africa often seems to focus on seeing the BIG 5 – elephants, cape buffalo, rhinos, lions and leopards.
 Yes-they are impressive in their size, but for me, every animal sighting was special.
 I never got tired of seeing the incongruous stripes of a zebra or even the ever present Thomson’s gazelles.
 And the sighting of tens of thousands of wildebeests as they migrated across the Serengeti left me speechless.

-We visited many parks in Kenya and Tanzania on our East African tour, and while we saw many of the same animals, the park setting was always different, which always gave the sighting its own unique character.
+We visited many parks in Kenya and Tanzania on our East African tour, and while I saw many of the same animals, the park setting was always different, which always gave the sighting its own unique character.
 I saw so many creatures, both great and small, that I prefer to say that I did not just see the big five, but rather, I saw the great fifty five – and then some.

 Maasai Mara Reserve – Kenya